ThoMot/Final-Exam-Scheduler-Internet-Programming-2019/README.md

 **A ERD diagram and a screenshot of the database can be seen at the bottom of this document**

 - Unfortunately the database has been taken down, so signup and sign-in no longer works for this application.
+- I have removed the redirect when trying to access the dashboard without logging in, so it can be accessed by adding /dashboard

 <h2>Assignment description:</h2>